News in Slow German is a resource that offers material that’s especially good for intermediate level learners.

 It’s actually very interesting and another part of News in Slow German that I really enjoyed using.

-During the expressions part of the audio dialog, you don’t actually learn about the expression.
+During the expressions part of the audio dialogue, you don’t actually learn about the expression.
 Instead, it’s used several times in a natural context.

 So here, they take the time to explain the expression.
 It’s written nearly entirely in German with the exception of the translations for some examples.